oscbyspro/Ultimathnum/README.md

 #### Type-agnostic hashes

-All binary integers of equal value agree on a common low-level representation, specifically, the contents of their normalized 8-bit extensions.
-This common ground lets us produce equal hashes for equal values across type boundaries.
-Note that you may also use this form to perform direct comparisons.
+Binary integers of equal value agree on a common low-level representation, specifically, the contents of their normalized byte sequences.
+This common ground produces equal hashes for equal values across type boundaries.
+Note that we may use this reinterpretation strategy to perform comparisons too.
 The following snippet of code shows you what to expect.

 ```swift
 let x = I32.random()